 The results of flossing for our patients cannot be ignored.
 We have seen positive results in Scottsdale patients when they brush twice a day and floss daily.
 Many patients report that:

 - flossing immediately helps when they apply it gently and consistently when gum bleeding starts

 - they notice a much cleaner mouth when they both brush and floss

 Regardless of the various studies, everyone can observe how flossing does dislodge bits of food debris and clears away decaying matter in the mouth.
 There is no reason to stop flossing, unless you adopt an inter-dental brush method.
-Ask Dr. Rick or the hygienists in our Scottsdale office about alternatives to floss if you have difficulties using floss or want to try the newer techniques.
+Ask Dr. Rick or the hygienists in our Scottsdale dentist's office about alternatives to floss if you have difficulties using floss or want to try the newer techniques.